fieldtrip/website/tutorial/epilepsy.md

 #### Construction of the source model

-To save time we have chosen to use a 7 mm grid for the source model here, but in a real clincal scenario a grid of 5 mm or smaller would typically be used.
+To save time we have chosen to use a 7 mm grid for the source model here, but in a real clinical scenario a grid of 5 mm or smaller would typically be used.

     cfg = [];
     cfg.resolution = 7;